-CoReq: ABRP 20, 21, 22, 24, and 25, or consent of instructor In this course the student is introduced to the theory of specialized welding processes and advanced welding techniques employed in the automotive repair industry when repairing exotic metals.
+CoReq: ABRP 20, ABRP 21, ABRP 22, ABRP 24, and ABRP 25 In this course the student is introduced to the theory of specialized welding processes and advanced welding techniques employed in the automotive repair industry when repairing exotic metals.
 (2 lec/lab hrs.)